Unforgettable 11 Day Self Drive Tour of the Complete Ring Road of Iceland & the East Fjords

 Explore all the best Iceland has to offer on this 11-day road trip!
 You'll drive the classic route of the Ring Road, visiting all of the major tourist attractions and natural wonders the country has to offer, with a few extra days enjoying the remote and intense beauty of the fjords in East Iceland.

-For optional tours, you can choose to go snorkelling in the crystal clear waters of Silfra gorge; snowmobiling on Langjökull glacier; descending into the magma chamber of a volcano and an ice cave in a glacier; taking a boat to the icebergs of Jökulsárlon; glacier hiking over Skaftafellsjökull; horse-riding through the nature of the North; and whale watching from the whale watching capital of Europe, Húsavík.
+There are many optional adventures you can choose from.
+For example, you can snorkel in the crystal clear waters of Silfra gorge, snowmobile on Langjökull glacier, descend into the magma chamber of a volcano, explore an ice cave in a glacier, take a boat to the icebergs of Jökulsárlon, glacier hike over Skaftafellsjökull, horse-ride through the nature of the North, and whale watch from the whale watching capital of Europe, Húsavík.

 Although you can't help running into a crowd at some of the most famous Icelandic attractions, you will be able to experience the isolated beauty for which this nation is renowned.
 You will receive a custom itinerary after you book, which will provide you with the perfect blend of popular sites and lesser-known, unique locations.
 This tour allows you to enjoy an incredibly diverse holiday that has something to suit all tastes.

 So book your self-drive trip now for 11 days of fun in Iceland!
 Check availability by choosing a date.

 Your adventure starts from the airport in Keflavík, where you'll pick up your car before driving to your accommodation in downtown Reykjavík.